ByMynix/CouInjector/README.md

 ![CouInjector-Picture](https://bymynix.de/couinjector/assets/images/couinjector-picture-412x242.png)

 [https://bymynix.de/couinjector/]
 CouInjector (formerly MadInjector) is an open-source project since 11.09.2021 and no longer closed-source.
-From the 29.05.2022 it's a real Git project, as the previous versions consisted of a file structure.
+From the 29.05.2022 it's a real Git project, as the previous versions consisted of a file structure and I was too lazy to make the effort.